VirusTotal/yara/docs/writingrules.rst

             for all i in (1,2,3) : ( @a[i] + 10 == @b[i] )
     }

-The previous rule says that the first three occurrences of $b should be 10 bytes away from the first three occurrences of $a.
+The previous rule says that the first occurrence of $b should be 10 bytes after the first occurrence of $a, and the same should happen with the second and thirds ocurrences of the two strings.

 The same condition could be written also as: